Skip to main content

 HSA/FSA

-Health Savings Accounts and Flexible Spending Accounts — tax-advantaged accounts that can be used to pay for TMS therapy out-of-pocket costs, including copays and deductibles.
+Health Savings Accounts and Flexible Spending Accounts — tax-advantaged accounts that can be used to pay for TMS therapy out-of-pocket costs.
+See HSA/FSA for TMS.

 I